okv/east/README.md

 while by default it uses a single dir called "migrations" and looks for ".js" files in it.

-You can configure separate executable and source files directories as well as separate executable and source files extensions with `--dir`, `--sourceDir`, `--migrationExtension`, `--sourceMigrationExtension` respectively.
+You can configure separate executable and source files directories as well as separate executable and source files extensions with `--dir`, `--source-dir`, `--migration-extension`, `--source-migration-extension` respectively.

-By default if you specify only `--dir` and/or `--migrationExtension`, then `--sourceDir` and/or `--sourceMigrationExtension` will be equal to it, however it doesn't work on the other way around, e.g. if you specify
+By default if you specify only `--dir` and/or `--migration-extension`, then `--source-dir` and/or `--source-migration-extension` will be equal to it, however it doesn't work on the other way around, e.g. if you specify

 ```
---sourceDir mySourceDir --sourceMigrationExtension ts
+--source-dir mySourceDir --source-migration-extension ts
 ```

-then `--dir` and `--migrationExtension` will have `migrations` and `js` values by default, so it is recommended to specify at least `--dir`, `--sourceDir` and `--sourceMigrationExtension` when you are building a transpiled language.
+then `--dir` and `--migration-extension` will have `migrations` and `js` values by default, so it is recommended to specify at least `--dir`, `--source-dir` and `--source-migration-extension` when you are building a transpiled language.

 If you use TypeScript you can run `east` with [`ts-node`](https://github.com/TypeStrong/ts-node)